metagov/daostar/DAOIPs/daoip-5.md

         "image": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a square logo.>", "coverImage": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a large, rectangular background image.>"
         }
-        "OpenSourceStatus": "<OPTIONAL: A Boolean or Text value indicating the Open-Source Status of the project>", "socials": [ <OPTIONAL>
+        "openSourceStatus": "<OPTIONAL: A Boolean or Text value indicating the Open-Source Status of the project>", "socials": [ <OPTIONAL>
                 {
                 "name": "<The name of the social platform>",